gelinger777/jarvis/readme.md

 ## Folder Structure

 * `/sources` contains all the source files for all the modules without any build configurations and scripts
 * `/notes` general notes about different aspects of the project, `.todo` files are used with `sublime text` (with `PlainTasks` plugin enabled)
 * `/dist` all the artifacts from build
     * `/app` binary distributions of different services
     * `/config` all the configurations for different services
     * `/data` this is the convention for storage location, all the data streams persisted by eventstore are located here by default

 ## Conventions

-All services follow some conventions that proved to be good practice over time.
-`Java/kotlin` apps use shared `:global:util` lib which has some utility classes that handle some routine tasks.
+All services follow some conventions that proved to be good practice over time. `Java/kotlin` apps use shared `:global:util` lib which has some utility classes that handle some routine tasks.
 More information is provided in project 'readme.md'.

+All the text in `readme` files or `notes` are single line per paragraph, make sure to turn on `soft wrap` line breaks for the `idea` to automatically adjust to your screen size.

 By convention all the generated binary distribution for any `app` will contain scripts, that will provide the configuration location in `/config` folder, those can be overridden if appropriate configuration is provided.

 Each `app` expects following environment variables to be provided :
 * `[appName]Config` location of json configuration for that specific app
 * `logPath` where log files for the execution will be stored
 * `profile` one of `dev` or `prod`, if the app is running in production mode, unrecoverable failures will or failed (timeout) heartbeats will trigger an email to the developer etc...

 We favour fail fast approach, if any unexpected behaviour of the application is taking place we kill and report the cause of the failure (for example email to developer).

 Each module that may need some explanation will provide a `readme.md` file under the sources root.